 Symptoms occur in the majority of cases (for asymptomatic patients, see below).
 In early studies from China (Guan 2020, Zhou 2020), fever was the most common symptom, with a median maximum of 38.3 C; only a few had a temperature of > 39 C. The absence of fever seems to be somewhat more frequent than in SARS or MERS; fever alone may therefore not be sufficient to detect cases in public surveillance.
 The second most common symptom was cough, occurring in about two thirds of all patients.
 Among survivors of severe COVID-19 (Zhou 2020), median duration of fever was 12.0 days (8-13 days) and cough persisted for 19 days (IQR 12-23 days).
-In a meta-analysis of COVID-19 in papers published until February 23, fever (88.7%), cough (57.6%) and dyspnea (45.6%) were the most prevalent clinical manifestations (Rodriguez-Morales 2020).
-In another review, the corresponding percentages were 88.5%, 68.6% and 21.9%, respectively (Li 2020).
+According to a systemic review, including 148 articles comprising 24,410 adults with confirmed COVID-19 from 9 countries (Grant 2020), the most prevalent symptoms were fever (78%), cough (57%) and fatigue (31%).

-Within the last weeks, huge cohort data from countries outside China have been published.
+Over the last weeks, much cohort data from countries outside China have been published.
 However, almost all data applies to patients who were admitted to hospitals, indicating selection bias towards more severe and symptomatic patients.

 - Among 20,133 patients in the UK who were admitted to 208 acute care hospitals in the UK between 6 February and 19 April 2020, the most common symptoms were cough (69%), fever (72%), and shortness of breath (71%), showing a high degree of overlap (Docherty 2020).